DashellF/CTF-Writups/LITCTF 2025/jailpy3/jailpy3.md

 How this file is right now, we can't really understand what is going on.To start us off, let's start simplifying this print statement.

-taking a quick glance at this file, we can see there are a lot of 'chr(1^2^32^64)' type statements, which we can simplify pretty easily. 'chr()' is a function from `builtins` that returns a character given that character's ascii table value. the statement '1^2^32^64' can be mathmatecally simplified as just adding 1+2+32+64 because all of these numbers are factors of 2 so xor can be equivalized to addition.
+taking a quick glance at this file, we can see there are a lot of `chr(1^2^32^64)` type statements, which we can simplify pretty easily. `chr()` is a function from `builtins` that returns a character given that character's ascii table value. the statement `1^2^32^64` can be mathmatecally simplified as just adding 1+2+32+64 because all of these numbers are factors of 2 so xor can be equivalized to addition.
 Let's first start by going through the file and simplifying all of the xor statements.

 ```
 import re